 Anyone that has suffered from a back injury will understand how painful and debilitating it can back.
 Even a minor injury can make it difficult to carry out basic tasks, such as carrying shopping, doing housework, engaging in sports and lifting up your children.
 If your back injury was caused by the negligence of another person or company, you have every right to feel aggrieved and want to be compensated for the pain and disruption that the injury has caused to your life.

-To find out if you have a valid claim for compensation, contact our solicitors today for a free case assessment.
-By discussing the details of your back pain and the accident that caused your injury, our experienced solicitors will be able to give you an honest assessment of your case and your chances of making a successful claim.
+To find out if you have a valid claim for compensation, contact a solicitor today for a free case assessment.
+By discussing the details of your back pain and the accident that caused your injury, an experienced solicitor will be able to give you an honest assessment of your case and your chances of making a successful claim.

 Back injuries sustained at work